 Practices at the beginning of the season are a bit shorter and easier, reacquainting or introducing our bodies to the magic of dragon boat paddling.

-Check your assigned boat and seat, grab your water bottle, paddle, and PFD, and take boats down to the river.
+Check your assigned boat and seat, grab your water bottle, paddle, and PFD, and take the boats down to the river.
 Once we’re all seated, off we go!

-Scavenger hunt, watermelon on the beach, breakfast buffet after Saturday morning practice, water fight on a hot July evening, food truck and social after practice … bring your ideas.
+These may be a scavenger hunt, watermelon on the beach, breakfast buffet after Saturday morning practice, water fight on a hot July evening, food truck and social after practice … bring your ideas.